dsa-ou/allowed/README.md

 If you have a query about `allowed` post it in the
 [Q & A discussion forum](https://github.com/dsa-ou/allowed/discussions/categories/q-a).

-If you are a M269 student or tutor, you can alternatively report errors, make suggestions and ask questions in the M269 technical forum.
+If you are an M269 student or tutor, you can alternatively report errors, make suggestions and ask questions in the M269 technical forum.

 If you want to contribute code to address an open issue: